Fall 2021 Updates

-- The computer lab will be limited to four residents at any one time and masks will be required for use.
+- The computer lab will be limited to two residents at any one time and masks will be required for use.
 Please note: The computer lab does not have printing capabilities for students; however, there are several local printing services that students can use if needed.

 - The patio at the RAF will be limited to gatherings that adhere to Washington, D.C.’s current social distancing/gathering guidelines.

-- The elevators at RAF will have a maximum capacity of two persons at any one time.
+- The elevators at the RAF will have a maximum capacity of two persons at any one time.

 If public health conditions deteriorate, TWC will work with the D.C. government to determine whether it is safe for you to stay in Washington, D.C.

 If you are sent home early due to public health concerns, TWC will make the following program adjustments:

 - Your evening course and career readiness programming will continue virtually for the remainder of the semester.

 - TWC will work with your internship site and encourage them to continue your internship in a fully virtual format.
 Each internship site will make the final decision regarding its ability to provide a virtual internship experience.

 - If your internship site is unable to transition to a virtual experience, TWC will work with your school to identify alternative projects to fill the remainder of the semester.